api3dao/old-api3-docs/docs/beacon/v0.1/README.md

 third party middlemen.

-The provider-operated nature of Beacons allows any dApp to consider the off-chain reputation of the data provider and their suitability for your use case.
+The provider-operated nature of Beacons allows any dApp to consider the off-chain reputation of the data provider and their suitability for any use case.
 Bringing this level of transparency to the source of data in smart contracts gives dApp developers confidence rather than relying on a pseudonymous selection of third parties.